MatteoFasulo/Whisper-TikTok/docs/index.md

 pip install -r requirements.txt
 ```

-However, we encourage the adoption of astra `uv` to install the required dependencies.
+However, we encourage the adoption of astral [`uv`](https://docs.astral.sh/uv/) to install the required dependencies.
 If you are using `uv`, you can install the dependencies with the following command:

 ```bash
 uv sync